Golf Tutorials

 For mid-to-short irons (think 7-iron through pitching wedge), the ball should be positioned in the center of your stance, or perhaps a ball's width forward of center.
 When you take your stance, the ball should feel like it's directly under the buttons of your shirt or your sternum.

 Playing the ball too far forward encourages a scooping motion.
 When the ball is too far forward, your swing has already reached its low point and started ascending by the time it reaches the ball, resulting in thin shots or tops.
-Positioning it in the center lines it up perfectly with where the club's arc should be - right before the low point.
+Positioning it in the center aligns it perfectly with where the club's arc should be - right before the low point.

 2. Preset Your Weight Forward